mathewnxwang/chess-ai-agent/README.md

 ## How to Play

 1. The game starts with white (you) to move
-2. Click on a piece to select it
+2. Drag and drop pieces to make moves
-3. Available moves will be highlighted with green dots
+3. Invalid moves will automatically snap back
-4. Click on a highlighted square to move your piece there
-5. Click the "New Game" button to reset the board at any time
+4. Click the "New Game" button to reset the board at any time

 ## Project Structure

 ```
 chess-ai-agent/
 ├── app/
-│   ├── main.py            # FastAPI backend
+│   ├── main.py            # FastAPI backend with Python-chess
 │   ├── static/
 │   │   ├── css/
 │   │   │   └── styles.css # Styling for the chess board
 │   │   └── js/
-│   │       └── chessboard.js # Frontend logic
+│   │       └── chessboard.js # Frontend logic using chess.js and chessboard.js
 │   └── templates/
-│       └── index.html     # Main HTML template
+│       └── index.html     # Main HTML template with CDN imports
 ├── pyproject.toml         # Poetry configuration
+├── run.py                 # Simple runner script
 └── README.md              # This file
 ```